 March 4, 2019

-“The idea behind ZDHC is that since many brands share the same supply chain—meaning that one manufacturer produces products for many brands—there may be a more efficient decrease of hazardous chemical use through consistent, sustainability demands from brands and retailers,” said Elisa Gavazza, a global lead for chemical management, UL.
+“The idea behind ZDHC is that since many brands share the same supply chain — meaning that one supplier produces products for many brands — a more efficient decrease of hazardous chemical use may be achieved through consistent, sustainability demands from brands and retailers,” said Alessandro Borgonovo, a global lead for chemical management at UL.

 By stating sustainability goals and setting clear intentions with suppliers, companies can create a path to chemical reduction.

-“To be successful, supply chain factory managers need to understand what is being asked of them and trained in how to successfully comply with brand demand,” Gavazza said.
+“To be successful, supply chain factory managers need to understand what is being asked of them and trained in how to successfully comply with brand demand,” Borgonovo said.

-UL routinely offers ZDHC trainings around the world, such as the one held July 2018 in Cairo, Egypt under the framework of the United Nations Industrial Development Organization’s (UNIDO) “The Egyptian Cotton Project.”
-Around 30 participants from regional production processing companies and local government representatives attended the two-day workshop to learn more about chemical use and how to implement a well-managed system, including developing a systematic approach to the procurement, storage, use and disposal of chemicals within a facility.
+UL routinely offers ZDHC training around the world, as we did in June 2020 for the North African market under the framework of the United Nations Industrial Development Organization’s (UNIDO).
+Participants from regional production processing companies and local government representatives attended the online sessions to learn more about chemical use and how to implement a well-managed system, including developing a systematic approach to the procurement, storage, use and disposal of chemicals within a facility.

-Production processing occurs whenever water is mixed with chemicals, i.e., coloring, bleaching and so forth.
+Production processing occurs whenever water is mixed with chemicals, as with coloring and bleaching.

 Brand collections going green